gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_jira_server.md

 $ wget https://get.gravitational.com/teleport-access-jira-v{{ teleport.plugin.version }}-linux-amd64-bin.tar.gz
 $ tar -xzf teleport-access-jira-v{{ teleport.plugin.version }}-linux-amd64-bin.tar.gz
 $ cd teleport-access-jira/
-$ ./install
+$ sudo ./install
 # Teleport Jira Plugin binaries have been copied to /usr/local/bin
 # You can run teleport-jira configure > /etc/teleport-jira.toml to bootstrap your config file.
 $ which teleport-jira
 /usr/local/bin/teleport-jira
 ```

-Run `./install` in from 'teleport-jira' or place the executable in the appropriate `/usr/bin` or `/usr/local/bin` on the server installation.
+Run `sudo ./install` in from 'teleport-jira' or place the executable in the appropriate `/usr/bin` or `/usr/local/bin` on the server installation.

 ### Configuration file
 Teleport Jira Plugin uses a config file in TOML format.
 Generate a boilerplate config by